Published

 Day 2: Does the House Always Win?
 Inside the Tech Giants' AI “Gravity Wells”.
 Next, we turn to the tech incumbents.
 This piece explains how widespread "app fatigue" among enterprise customers is creating a strategic opening for giants like Microsoft and Google to build powerful "gravity wells," posing a challenge to the broader startup ecosystem.

-Day 4: The AI Survival Guide: A Playbook for Building a Defensible Moat.
+Day 4: The Durable Moat: An AI Founder's Playbook for Winning.
 Here, we provide the solution to the challenges outlined in the first three parts.
 This is our guide to building a durable company in the current AI landscape.
 We detail the three pillars of a defensible moat-Relationship Capital, Model Stack Strategy, and Distribution Ownership.

 Day 5: A New Mandate for the AI Market.
 In our conclusion, we consider the significant wildcard of regulatory intervention.
 We then deliver our final mandate for succeeding in this landscape, where the traditional venture capital playbook no longer works.